-I want to discuss one of the core tenents of Apex’s quantitative philosophy on the GMAT, and that is that “If you’re doing math, you’re doing something wrong.”
-This means, if you find yourself doing math, that’s a signal from the exam that you’re using a sub-optimal solution path.
-And by math I don’t mean any calculation whatsoever, but any calculations that aren’t reasonable, that don’t come out easily, neatly and cleanly, once you’re well practiced with mental math.
-So it’s not that we’ll never do a calculation, but every calculation we do should be deliberate and should be smooth.
+I want to discuss one of the core tenents of Apex’s quantitative philosophy on the GMAT.
+“If you’re doing math, you’re doing something wrong.”
+Meaning, if you find yourself doing math, that’s a signal from the exam that you’re using a sub-optimal solution path.
+By math I don’t mean any calculation whatsoever, but any calculations that aren’t reasonable.
+That don’t come out easily, neatly and cleanly, once you’re well practiced with mental math.
+So it’s not that we’ll never do a calculation, but every calculation we do should be deliberate and smooth.

 Let’s go a little deeper into this, because it’s a really important concept.
-Many, many people preparing for the GMAT spend way too much time worrying about the math, being freaked out about the math and on the exam doing the math.
+Many, many people preparing for the GMAT spend way too much time worrying about the math.
+Being freaked out about the math and on the exam doing the math.
 The applied mathematical solution path is the most over used solution path on the quantitative side of the GMAT.
-Particularity among engineers, and with people who do a lot of self prepping, they look to the back of the book or look to their previous experience as students and they get caught up in the idea that their answer needs to be precise.
-This gets in the way of us using our estimation solution path or one of the other higher solution paths that get us to the correct answer much more quickly.
+Particularity among engineers, and with people who do a lot of self-prepping.
+They look to the back of the book or look to previous experience as students.
+And get caught up in the idea that their answer needs to be precise.
+This gets in the way of using our estimation solution path or other higher solution paths.
+Which can get us to the correct answer much more quickly.

 How do we know that math is not what the GMAT wants us to do?
 It’s quite simple.
 If the GMAT was the referendum on how well you can do mental math, then the scores would reflect your ability to do so.
 MBA programs at top business schools would be filled with people with extraordinary, almost savant like mental math abilities.
 We know this isn’t the case.

-Actually, as we improve on our mental math, we get diminishing returns with it, so we see a lot of clients getting up to the 70th, 80th, or 90th percent level even, on the quantitative side of things and then, all of a sudden they plateau; they can’t get any higher.
-The reason is they are so focused on the math they are missing the bigger logical reasoning picture or the structure of quantitative problems that doesn’t rely on doing math that allows both quick and accurate solutions.
+Actually, as we improve on our mental math, we get diminishing returns with it.
+So we see a lot of clients getting up to the 70th, 80th, or 90th percent level even, on the quantitative side of things.
+Then, all of a sudden they plateau; they can’t get any higher.
+The reason is they are so focused on the math.
+They are missing the bigger logical reasoning picture or the structure of quantitative problems that doesn’t rely on doing math that allows both quick and accurate solutions.